 Short-term Incentives: The short-term incentive plan available only to the CEO and senior officers is paid annually based on performance criteria approved by our Human Resources Committee of the Board of Directors.
-The criteria related to the overall Association performance include return on assets, loan volume, capital ratios, surplus, operating rate, credit quality, credit administration, adverse assets to risk funds, borrower concentration, and customer satisfaction.
+The criteria related to the overall Association performance include return on assets, loan volume, capital ratios, retained earnings, operating rate, credit quality, credit administration, adverse assets to risk funds, borrower concentration, and customer satisfaction.
 Additional criteria related to personal performance include attainment of personal objectives and overall performance rating.
-We calculate the incentives after the end of the plan year (the plan year is the calendar year) and pay out the incentives within 60 days of year-end.
+The incentives are calculated after the end of the plan year (the plan year is the calendar year) and the incentives are paid out within 60 days of year-end.
 There were no material amendments to the plan during the last fiscal year.
 Highly compensated employees' short-term incentive plan is based on an adjusted pre-tax net income and the employee's individual performance.
 Individual performance includes a variety of objectives, including credit quality, fees, growth, and job competencies.
 There were no material changes to the plan during the last fiscal year.